What is ArcGIS?

 ArcGIS supports over 70 different data formats, SHP, E00, DWG, DXF, DGN, KML, and many more.
 The ArcGIS Geodatabase helps users management the variety of difference data sets used in analysis.
 ArcGIS allows users to add, modify, browse, and query using standard SQL geographic information.

-ArcGIS can produce some nice mapping products and supports exporting those mapping files to PDF or Adobe Illustrator.
+ArcGIS can produce some nice mapping products and supports exporting graphic files to a variety of common graphic file formats, including TIFF, JPEG, Adobe PDF and Illustrator (.AI).
 ArcGIS contains a number of data visualization functions for assisting users in the analysis of complex data sets.

 For more details about ArcGIS for Desktop, please visit ArcGIS for Desktop at ESRI.com.

 Note to Mac/Apple folks: ArcGIS for Desktop is not natively supported for any Mac OS.
 If you have no choice and have access to only a Mac, the Mac must be running some form of Windows emulation.